Skip to main content

 Capital: Ljubljana

-Official Language: Slovenian, in some nationally mixed border areas also Italian and Hungarian.
+Official Languages: Slovenian, in some nationally mixed border areas also Italian and Hungarian.
 You can find Slovene language basics Pocket Slovene publication.

 Holidays and Days off in the Republic of Slovenia